 How to fix it

-Step 1: Water your succulent thoroughly but don’t let it sit in standing water.
-A good soak once a week should be enough, depending on the climate and season.
+Step 1: Water your succulent but don’t let it sit in standing water.
+Once a week should be enough (although it will depend on the season and your climate)

 Step 2: Don’t try to “catch up” by overcompensating with excessive water.
-Allow the soil to dry out completely between watering.
+Let the soil dry out between each watering.

 3. Adjust Lighting Conditions